Edoniah21/Resi-FIT-App/README.md

 		- Customize layout to generally align with longer term design of site (contact page, about page, placeholders for sprint work, etc.) - **Completed by Mike and John**
 		- Add information to website from Github README to flesh out website - **Completed by Mike**

-- Link or repository for educational material - 1 story point
+- As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will have links to this broader category of information. - **Completed by John**